GREAT SAND DUNES

 Group Size

-I prefer to keep workshops small, ensuring that each person will have ample time for one-on-one instruction.
-This photography workshop is limited to 10 people.
+Dan ensures that each person will have ample time for one-on-one instruction in the group environment.
+This photography workshop is limited to 12 people.

 Dan has been shooting these dunes for 10+ years!
 As one of his favorite landscapes in the WORLD, he has the knowledge and experience to help you get the best images during your trip.